mcandeia/dapr-docs/daprdocs/content/en/operations/extending/developing-grpc-components.md

     }
 ```

-Init method is called as part of dapr initialization, it will be called first before any interaction with others components methods.
+Init method is called as part of dapr initialization, it is called at first before any interaction with others components methods.
 The component can use init to create database connections, make async calls or whatever is necessary to consider your component ready to work, be mindful on time consuming operations because there are timeouts associated to initializing components.

 Init receives component metadata as a parameter and there are no semantics associated with it, metadata can be anything the component needs to be ready, like connection strings, timeouts or services addresses.

-Our final MemStoreService will be:
+Let's see the final MemStoreService version,

 ```csharp
 using System.Collections.Concurrent;